fabacab/jekyll-builder-for-github-pages-action/README.md

 ### `gh_pages_publishing_source`

 Name of the branch your repository is using as its GitHub Pages publishing source.
-This is the branch in your GitHub repository to which the action will commit the result of the Jekyll build.
+This is the branch in your GitHub repository to which the Action will commit the result of the Jekyll build.
+Note that to deploy on GitHub Pages, you *must* first enable GitHub Pages from your repository's Settings screen and choose a GitHub Pages publishing source branch before using this Action.

-By default, this is detected automatically if you have already [configured a GitHub Pages publishing source](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) in your repository settings and provided a [`secret_gh_pages_api_token`](#secret_gh_pages_api_token) input variable with appropriate permissions.
+When GitHub Pages is enabled, User and Organization repositories reserve the `master` branch as the GitHub Pages publishing source.
+This means you *must not* keep your own source code files in the `master` branch of User or Organization repositories when using this Action to automate deployments to GitHub Pages.

-For [User or Organization repositories](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites), this option is completely ignored because those types of GitHub Pages sites can only ever use their `master` branch as a publishing source.
-For other repositories, this defaults to the value set in your repository's settings.
+By default, this value is detected automatically if you have already [configured a GitHub Pages publishing source](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) in your repository settings and provided a [`secret_gh_pages_api_token`](#secret_gh_pages_api_token) input variable with appropriate permissions.

-To deploy on GitHub Pages, you *must* first enable GitHub Pages from your repository's settings screen and choose a GitHub Pages publishing source branch before using this action.
+This option is ignored when the Action detects a [User or Organization repository](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites), because those types of GitHub Pages sites can only ever use their `master` branch as a publishing source.
+For Project repositories, this defaults to the value set in your repository's Settings screen (e.g., `gh-pages` branch).

 ### `git_commit_message`